miabekic/Projekt-MTTPP/README.md

 2. User logged in

 For this tests I had to find a way how to automatically choose content from computer.
-I solve that problem by using ...
+I solve that problem by using package java.awt which enabled automatic key pressing/releasing, saving text to clipboard and a lot of other stuff but those are the most important ones for automatical content chosing (path to the content is saved on clipboard then it is pasted and enter is pressed -> this will select wanted content and then it is going to be shown in Instagram window ***Style***)

 **Real results**
-Tests are passing, but sometime they don't because of logging issue, automation choosing not working (rarely).
+ - Tests are passing, but sometime they don't because of logging issue, automation choosing not working (rarely).
 <img src="images/AddContentTests.png" width="500" hight="200">

 ### ShareContentTests class